hapax/hapax.github.io/assets/minimal-networks.md

 Although finding the exact solution is difficult in general, we can use simple reasoning to learn some important features of the connectivity and layout of these minimal networks.
+We will step through the reasoning in bite-sized chunks, starting with the problem of connecting three cities.

 ---